National Association of Home Builders Economic Research Blog

 Filter by Category

-Due to tightened monetary policy, the count of total job openings for the entire economy has trended lower in recent months.
-This is consistent with a cooling economy that is a positive sign for future inflation readings.
-The number of open jobs for the aggregate...
+Due to tightened monetary policy, the count of total job openings for the entire economy has trended lower over the last year.
+This is consistent with a somewhat cooler economy that is a positive sign for future inflation readings.
+However, the number of open jobs...

 Subscribe to Blog via Email